CreativeDream/jquery.ilightbox/README.md

 Usage
 -------
-The function is called 'modal'.
+The function is called 'iLightbox'.
 So just call it ;)
 ~~~ javascript

 $('a[data-lightbox-gallery]').iLightbox({